whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-head-scanning-guide.md

 2. Show the next student how you operated the scanner.
 3. The student you just scanned becomes the next scanner operator.

-Floor texture helps with scan tracking when scanning feet and legs
+Floor texture helps with scan tracking when scanning feet and legs.

 ### 3D Body Scanning Tips